Danxil/test_t/README.md

 But pay attention that, redux-saga alreay setted up and used in project.
 In case, if you will choose redux-thunk - you have to set up it yourself.

-Before you start, you should know what is "Promise" and how it works - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise
+### Before you start, you should know:

+What is "Promise" and how it works - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise

-As well, if you will chose redux-saga what you should know what is "Generators" and how it works - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators
+[Optional.
+If you will chose redux-saga] What you should know what is "Generators" and how it works - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators

+What is "react-router" and how it works - https://reacttraining.com/react-router/web/guides/philosophy

+What is "react-redux" and how it works - http://redux.js.org/docs/basics/UsageWithReact.html